-H Index of Web of Science 3
+H Index of Web of Science 6

-H Index Google 4
+H Index Google 6

 I received a Ph.D. in Biology from the University Pierre et Marie Curie (Paris VI) in 2007.
 The official title is “Diplôme de Docteur”, the subject area “Diversité du Vivant” and my specialty is Behavioural Ecology.

 My research is driven by three overarching objectives: 1) ANIMAL BEHAVIOUR: the study of the biological and ecological conditions under which the use of social information is adaptive and how can it impact species evolution; 2) BEHAVIOURAL NEUROBIOLOGY: the study of the underlying cognitive mechanisms by which animals acquire and use social information in different contexts; and 3) CONSERVATION BEHAVIOUR: the study of social information use in contexts that could be relevant to conservation problems.

-To address these goals, I use experimental, theoretical and conceptual approaches, using fruit flies, spider mites, Poeciliid fish, birds, mice, primates and marine gastropods as model organisms.
+To address these goals, I use experimental, theoretical and conceptual approaches, using fish, fruit flies, spider mites, birds, mice and primates as model organisms.
 The main ongoing project I am currently pursuing is the artificial selection in zebrafish for high and low sociality lines, in order to test if sociality drives social cognition.

 For more information on my research and pubications see: https://sites.google.com/site/idabelab/home